Q&As for students

-- There was an overlap between when you sent your response (for example by post) and the updating of our database.
-We update our database on a daily basis throughout the survey period to limit this occurrence but some respondents do slip through.
+- There was an overlap between when you submitted your response and the updating of our database.
+We update our database daily throughout the survey period to limit this occurrence, but some respondents sometimes slip through.
 Please contact firstname.lastname@example.org to check if we have logged your completed response.

 Once you have completed the NSS and your response has been validated, you should receive no further communication from Ipsos MORI.

-Please note that in addition to reminders from Ipsos MORI, you may receive a reminder from your institution.
-This is because they are not supplied with the details of those that have completed the survey and cannot target their emails only to students who have not yet responded.
-We do not provide this information to institutions in order to help maintain student anonymity.
+Please note that in addition to reminders from Ipsos MORI, you may receive a reminder from your university/college.
+This is because they are not supplied with the details of those that have or have not completed the survey and therefore cannot target their emails to students who have not yet responded.
+We do not provide this information to universities/colleges to help maintain student anonymity.

-If you continue to receive reminders and you believe there has been an error, please contact Ipsos MORI at: email@example.com.
+If you continue to receive reminders from Ipsos MORI and you believe there has been an error, please contact Ipsos MORI at: email@example.com.

 - Will my responses be confidential?

-The survey is undertaken by Ipsos MORI on behalf of the UK higher education funding bodies.
-Your responses to the survey are strictly confidential, and all responses are anonymised before they are made available to institutions.
-All responses remain confidential except in exceptional circumstances where there is evidence the respondent or others are at risk of harm.
+Your responses to the survey are strictly confidential, and all responses are anonymised before they are made available to your university/college.
+All responses remain confidential excluding exceptional circumstances where there is evidence the respondent or others are at risk of harm.

 - What if I don’t want to complete the NSS?

-Participation in the NSS is voluntary so if for some reason you do not wish to take part, you can opt-out of the survey.
+Participation in the NSS is voluntary so if you do not wish to take part, you can simply opt out of the survey.

-At any stage that Ipsos MORI contacts you directly you can reply and say you do not wish to take part.
+At any stage that Ipsos MORI contacts you directly (6 January– 30 April), you can state that you do not wish to take part.
 You will then not be contacted again by Ipsos MORI.
-However, you must actively opt-out if you do not wish to be surveyed – not responding to the email, postal questionnaire or telephone interview does not constitute an opt-out.
-If you have a preferred method of contact, you can also choose to opt-out of specific stages of the survey (e.g. the online survey) by clicking here, or you can opt-out of all stages by clicking here.
+However, you must actively opt out if you do not wish to be surveyed – not responding to the email or telephone interview does not constitute an opt-out.
+If you have a preferred method of contact (e.g. telephone) or would like to opt out of all stages, you can do so by clicking here.

 - Can I change or withdraw my survey responses?

 We do accept additional comments to the open questions.
 If you would like to make any additional comments, please contact us at firstname.lastname@example.org.
-Please note that in order to append additional comments to your submitted survey responses we will ask you for some verification information.
+Please note that to append additional comments to your submitted survey responses, we will ask you for some verification information.

 - How can I be sure that my concerns expressed in the survey are acted upon?

-The NSS is a quantitative study and the results are analysed in the summer, at aggregated level.
-The data are not intended to addresses respondents' requests at a personal, individual level.
-If students have concerns about their own or others' health and wellbeing they should raise these with their welfare services as this will provide the quickest response.
+The NSS is a predominantly quantitative study and the results are analysed at aggregated level.
+Student comments are anonymised and named individuals removed.
+The data are not intended to address respondents' requests at a personal, individual level.
+If students have concerns about their own or others' health and wellbeing, they should raise this with their welfare services at their university/college, as this will provide the quickest response.